 It is estimated that 8,000 rhinoceros have been killed by humans in the last 10 years alone.
 There are 21,000 rhinoceros left in the world today.
 The evolutionary history of rhinoceros goes back 50 million years.
-The white rhinoceros is said to be descended from Ceratotherium praecox that lived around 7 million years ago.
+The Northern White Rhinoceros is a subspecies of the White Rhinoceros that is said to be descended from Ceratotherium praecox that lived around seven million years ago.

 The white rhinoceros is the most common of the world’s five remaining rhinoceros species.
 It has borne the brunt of rhinoceros losses during the global acceleration in illegal hunting, which began in 2008 because of increasing demand for horn products in southeast and east Asia.